 Doctors are great at what they do, and are irreplaceable in society.
 Yet, one of the things that doctors aren’t usually taught in medical school is how to run their own practice, and aren’t necessarily given the business acumen to run a successful business, which is what a successful practice is.
-This means that as a doctor with a successful practice, you might be missing out on key technologies and services that could help you do your job better, such as a medical answering service.
+This means that as a doctor with a successful practice, you might be missing out on key technologies and services that could help you do your job better, such as a medical answering service and dental answering services.
 Here’s why doctors (and other medical professionals who have a private practice) need a medical answering service:

 A medical answering service is an extension of your office, taking calls from patients and potential patients while organizing that information and forwarding you the important messages.
 Without patients and someone taking these calls, you don’t have a practice, so you certainly don’t want people going to someone else because they couldn’t make an appointment or check to see if you were available that day.
 Use a medical answering service to take care of that for you, and to keep everything together so you don’t end up with double-scheduled or forgotten appointments.
 Better yet, we go above and beyond filling your planner.
 We can work with you to ensure that someone is already a patient of yours (if you’re not looking for new patients), if he/she could use your specific services, or if they have health insurance.